digitaljerry/mbus/README.md

-# 🚌 MBus - Simple Transit
+# 🚌 MBus - Magic Bus Board

-A cleaner, simpler interface for checking Maribor bus schedules.
-Built to show you the next two departures for your most important bus stops.
+A cheerful magic board for Maribor bus schedules.
+Built to show you the next two departures for your most important stops.

 ## Features